 As soldiers of Christ we have specific armor to wear, and important responsibilities.
 We are to carry the gospel of peace with our shoes of readiness to people who don’t know Christ.
 We are to be strong in the Lord, wrestling against the cosmic powers of this present darkness.
 We’re called to be on guard and awake.

 This is all exciting stuff for a child (and for us adults!).
-To help your child learn about the full armor of God in a hands-on way, I’ve created a fun Armor of God costume craft for you to do together.
+To help your child learn about the full armor of God in a hands-on way, you’ll love this fun Armor of God costume craft you and your child can do together.

 Armor of God